 EBITDA adjusted for changes in working capital, taxes on income, movements in other balance sheet positions, such as provisions, and certain other non-cash items.

-Share price of Randstad at the end of a certain trading day at Euronext where an ordinary share of Randstad is listed.
+Share price of Randstad at the end of a given trading day on Euronext where an ordinary share of Randstad is listed.

 Expenses which are directly attributable to revenue.
 These costs mainly include expenses related to staffing employees, such as wages, social security charges and taxes.